ProPublica is widely thought to be the gold standard of nonprofit investigative journalism.

 Now they are coming together to launch a co-branded investigative reporting unit.
 And they are hiring eleven people to do it.

-“Texas is a target-rich environment for the investigative journalism of the kind we plan to do for the next five years,” Texas Tribune CEO Evan Smith said in a telephone interview with CNN Business.
+“Texas is a target-rich environment for the investigative journalism of the kind we plan to do for the next five years,” Texas Tribune CEO Evan Smith said in a telephone interview.

 “We know Texas better than anyone.
 ProPublica knows investigative journalism better than anybody.
 In the commercial jingle, candy sense, this is two great tastes that taste great together,” Smith said.